masc-ucsc/docs/docs/pyrope/00-hwdesign.md

     ```

-A programmer will expect that the function do_division and do_multiplication will
-be instantiated, and called only if the some_opcode condition is true or false.
-In hardware, both modules will be instantiated.
-This means that the previous
-code sequence will instantiate both modules in the hierarchy.
-The challenge is
-that many HDLs do not allow such syntax unless the function is inlined and
-hence, no module is generated.
-The reason is that if some statement like a
-`print` is inside the do_division module, the programmer will not expect a
-print of the message unless the do_division is true.
-The fact that the module
-is always instantiated, and the module always executes breaks this expected
+A software programmer thinks about executing instructions.
+The previous syntax
+looks like execute or call `do_division` when `some_opcode` is true, but this
+is not possible to do in most HDLs because they are centered around
+instantiation, not execution.
+For synthesizable code, none of the most popular
+HDLs like Verilog, VHDL, CHISEL, pyRTL allow the instantiation of a module in a
+conditional.
+Some like Verilog have `functions` but those are inlined.
+They can
-assumption.
-This can be seen as a hardware artifact.
+be seen as a macro preprocessor that inserts the function statements when

-The solution to the hierarchy call artifact is that most HDLs tend to convert
-to explicitly call the functions all the time, and adding an enable if there
-is any side effect inside.
+called.

+HDLs force the designer to spicy the instantiation unconditionally, and then
+the `if` selects between the instantiations.
+Even though HDLs looks like they
+execute instructions, they do not, it is all about cell instantiation and how
+to connect those instances.
+The `if` is not a branch instruction, it is a multiplexor
+instantiation.
+The `do_division` is not a function call, is an instantiation of
+a circuit or module.

 !!!
 Artifact

     Function calls inside control flow statements are either not allowed or forced to be inlined.

+!!!
+Artifact

+    HDLs look like instruction execution but they are about circuit instantiation.

-[^6]: new transistors can not be added at runtime.
+[^6]: Transistors can not be added at runtime.

 ### Pipelining

-Each module function is called every cycle.
-Instantiated modules in the
-hierarchy tree are called every cycle.
-This could be seen as if the "top" or
-entry point is called each cycle.
-In a way, the whole program executes every
-cycle if we ignore the reset and initialization state.

-The artifact comes that calling a module or function that can return the results
+Pipelining is the process of adding registers in combinational circuits to
+create smaller critical paths and hence higher frequency designs.
+It is
+essential to hardware design and there is not much related to it in software
+design flows.

-from previous cycle calls.
-To illustrate the problem, imagine a multiplier
+To illustrate the problem, imagine a pipelined multiplier function (mult) that
-function (mult) that takes 1 cycle to produce the results, and the programmer
+takes 1 cycle to produce the results, and the programmer has an assertion
-has an assertion checking that it was a multiply.
-The result `c` is not the
+checking that it was a multiply.
+The result `c` is not the current cycle `a*b`
-current cycle `a*b` but the last cycle `a` multiplied by the last cycle `b`.
-This
+but the last cycle `a` multiplied by the last cycle `b`.
+This is not what would
-is not what would be expected in a normal software API.
+be expected in a normal software API.

 === "Problematic code"